 Prof Hari Tsoukas of Warwick Business School dissects a controversial protest against racial injustice to highlight the role of responsible leadership at individual and corporate levels.

+Colin Kaepernick: Believe in something.
+Even if it means sacrificing everything by Hari Tsoukas.
 Related research: “When taking a moral stand is worth the risk for leaders”, Haridimos Tsoukas.

 On 18th September 2016, football fans thronged at the Bank of America Stadium in North Carolina, all charged up to witness a nail-biting game between the San Francisco 49ers and Carolina Panthers.
 But what was not anticipated was the drama that unfolded even before the game had begun.
 Two of the San Francisco 49ers – Colin Kaepernick and Eric Reid – refused to stand during the playing of the national anthem.
 They knelt down as a protest against racial injustice and police brutality.
 Not surprisingly, this sparked quite a fierce backlash from football fans, the allegedly patriotic media, and even the President himself.
 Reid and Kaepernick had unleashed a wave of massive frenzy upon themselves: how were they planning to handle it?

 Racial discrimination has long permeated American society, and this was not the first time that athletes have stepped forward to take a stand against such injustice.
 But this time, the protest somehow got rebranded as a protest of the American flag and came to be regarded as a sign of disrespect towards the country and its armed forces.
 President Trump urged the NFL (National Football League) to suspend or fire players involved in the protest.
 When the NFL dropped both players from league matches, Kaepernick and Reid filed a collusion grievance against the NFL, accusing the organisation of blacklisting them.